Thursday, September 18, 2025

 In 2 Timothy 4:2, Paul encouraged his young protégé Timothy, “Preach the Word!
 Be ready in and out of season.
 Reprove, rebuke and exhort with complete patience and teaching.”

-“They said, ‘Repent now everyone of his evil way and his evil doings, and dwell in the land that the Lord has given to you and your fathers forever and ever.’”
-Jeremiah 25:5
+“They said, ‘Repent now everyone of his evil way and his evil doings, and dwell in the land that the Lord has given to you and your fathers forever and ever.
+Do not go after other gods to serve them and worship them, and do not provoke Me to anger with the works of your hands; and I will not harm you.
+Yet you have not listened to Me, says the Lord, that you might provoke Me to anger with the works of your hands to your own hurt.’”
+Jeremiah 25:5-7

-James 4:8, 10 exhorts us.
-“Draw near to God and He will draw near to you.
+James 4:8, 10 says, “Draw near to God and He will draw near to you.
 Cleanse your hands, you sinners; and purify your hearts, you double-minded.
 Humble yourselves in the sight of the Lord, and He will lift you up.”

 The reward for listening to God is God.
 Being close with Him!
 Double-mindedness is like being a cojoined twin.
 Which head gets to rule the body, the one who listens to God or the one who listens only to itself?
 The Lord says, “Humble yourself.”
 Be singularly focused on glorifying God!